MengRao/fmtlog/README.md

 // FMT_STRING() is not needed from C++20 onward
 logi(FMT_STRING("{:d}"), "I am not a number");
 ```
-As an asynchronous logging library, fmtlog provides additional support for passing arguments by pointer(which is seldom needed for fmtlib and it only supports void and char pointers).
+As an asynchronous logging library, fmtlog provides additional support for passing arguments by pointers(which is seldom needed for fmtlib and it only supports void and char pointers).
 User can pass a pointer of any type as argument to avoid copy overhead if the lifetime of referred object is assured(otherwise the polling thread will refer to a dangling pointer!).
 For string arg as an example, fmtlog copies string content for type `std::string` by default, but only a pointer for type `std::string*`:
 ```c++
   std::string str = "aaa";
   logi("str: {}, pstr: {}", str, &str);